A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Large Language Model Planners

 \subsubsection{\pddl{} Planning}

-One intuitive way to use an LLM for decision-making within TAMP is to query the LLM for PDDL plans.
+One way to use an LLM within TAMP is to query the LLM for PDDL plans.
 While the LLM could in principle produce plans that account for geometric constraints, our early tests suggested that including geometric details instead harms performance: the LLM does not consider the geometric constraints and it makes more formatting and PDDL errors.
-In consequence, our PDDL-planning prompts do not include geometric details.
+In consequence, our prompts omit geometric details.

-\paragraph{System prompt} We instruct the LLM to act as a PDDL planner, and provide the domain name and the sets of predicates, axioms, and actions.
+\paragraph{System prompt} We instruct the LLM to act as a PDDL planner and provide the domain name and the sets of predicates, axioms, and actions.
 We then explain what each problem's prompt will include, clarify the closed-world setting (only facts in the initial state are true), and emphasize that preconditions must be satisfied.
 We request that each response include a list of actions and provide the format.

-\paragraph{Initial prompt} When the system requires a new PDDL plan, we prompt the LLM by providing it with the list of objects, the initial PDDL state, and the PDDL goal.
+\paragraph{Initial prompt} We provide the LLM with the list of objects, the initial PDDL state, and the PDDL goal.

 \paragraph{Subsequent prompts} We provide details about any previous plan failures, including PDDL (e.g., missing preconditions) and stream (e.g., no collision-free grasps) failures.